Credibility in Second-Price Auctions: An Experimental Test: Experimental Results

 } This finding is consistent with the theoretical prediction for the CSP auction (where subjects have a dominant strategy), but inconsistent with the theoretical predictions for the FP and NCSP auctions (where risk-averse subjects should bid more aggressively).

 Finally, we analyze bidding behavior at the subject level.
 The data for each bidder consists of 10 pairs of bids and values (one for each round of the experiment).
 For each bidder, we calculate her \textit{bid/value coefficient} as the average of her 10 bid/value ratios.
 The cumulative distribution functions (CDFs) of the bid/value coefficients are shown in Figure~\ref{fig:bidder_CDF}.
 Several patterns are clear by inspection.
 First, the fact that bid/value coefficients exceed 1 for many subjects reveals the prevalence of dominated strategies in the data.
 Second, we observe a first-order stochastic dominance relationship when comparing the CDFs of either the FP or NCSP treatments to the CSP treatment.
-Using a Kolmogorov-Smirnov test, we can also reject the null hypothesis that bid/value coefficients are drawn from the same underlying distribution in all three pairwise comparisons (FP vs CSP, $p < 0.001$; CSP vs NCSP, $p = 0.001$; FP vs NCSP, $p = 0.012$).
-This further underscores the point that bidding is systematically higher in the CSP auction.
+Using a Kolmogorov-Smirnov test, we can also reject the null hypothesis that bid/value coefficients are drawn from the same underlying distribution in all three pairwise comparisons ($p < 0.01$ in all cases).
+This further underscores the point that bidding behavior is significantly different across the three auction institutions.